 However, a number of important changes have occurred in the market since the Review was prepared.
 Changes such as a reduction in transfer times, improvements in the retail market, and the Commission's 2015 rule change to expand competition in metering are contributing to the goal of improving the efficiency of the transfer process.
 When the likely cost to consumers for an estimated read and the complexity in implementation are taken into account, the Commission now considers the introduction of an additional transfer option using estimated reads is not likely to be in the long term interest of consumers and will not contribute to the achievement of the national electricity objective.
-The Commission therefore decided not to make a draft rule.
+For these reasons, the Commission decided not to make a draft rule on the use of estimated reads for in-situ transfers.